-Reading books Ks1 and Ks2 Engaging, high quality reading texts purchased for school libraries.
+Reading books KS1 and KS2 Engaging, high quality reading texts purchased for school libraries.
 These represent a broad and balanced curriculum and promote an inclusive and diverse culture.
 Engaging books and texts will capture the imagination of pupils and develop their love of reading.
-2 --- ---
+2 Activity and resources to meet the specific needs of disadvantaged pupils with SEND